-This is, you know, just outline of important backbone of our practice, but -but what [?]
-I gived you-give you not much marrow or meat or blood.
-So you may-you may-you don't understand why I am talking about this kind of thing.
-I can give you some questions-some questions and answer probably.
+This is just outline of important backbone of our practice, but what I give you, give you not much marrow or meat or blood.
+So you don't understand why I am talking about this kind of thing.
+I can give you some questions and answer probably.
 That will be more interesting for you and help your understanding.
 Do you have some question?

-By the way, did you-could you hear me?
+By the way, could you hear me?
 [Laughter.]
 I am basically, looks like, basically same thing over and over again.
 Anyway, you will understand [laughs] what I'm saying.

-Student A: Rōshi, when you see something when it's in a dark room, how come you smile and are unhappy with that?
+Student A: Roshi, when you see something when it's in a dark room, how come you smile and are unhappy with that?